marcelpetrick/DevNotes/BeenThereSeenThat/20251122_Google_DevFest_Munich/README.md

 * ¹ houer  very hot
 * so we will get a homework, if we dont make it
 * build with gemini: lets explore the agent development kit
-* what is the ADK? felxbile and mdular dev kit
+* what is the ADK? flexible and modular dev kit
-* he is a terminal person: browsr and terminal: two software for him
+* he is a terminal person: browser and terminal: two software for him
 * hardcore programming, fast
-* DK IS MODEL AGNOSTIC:for developing and deplyong aiagents
+* DK IS MODEL AGNOSTIC: for developing and deploying ai agents
-* it is about dveloepr experience: simple. simple list in python
+* it is about developer experience: simple. simple list in python
-* lot of prompt engineering: cimple for dvelopers
+* lot of prompt engineering: simple for developers
-* model agnostic, deplyoment agnostic, compatible with other frameworks
+* model agnostic, deployment agnostic, compatible with other frameworks
   * so just use whatever you want
   * in the end we have a docker container: can go to any platform as a service
   * langchain: importing tools also possible